Food waste & our planet

 How you can help minimize wasted food

-- With 37% of all wasted food in the U.S. coming from households, taking action in your own home to reduce wasted food is a great way to take action.
-Here are some resources to get started:
+- With 48% of all wasted food in the U.S. coming from households, taking action in your own home to reduce wasted food is a great way to take action.
+Learn how to rescue food at home.

 - Support Spoonfuls’ work rescuing food at the retail level (farms, grocery stores, and wholesalers).
 As a nonprofit, we rely on philanthropic contributions to make our operations possible.
-Every $1 enables us to rescue more than 2 lbs. of food – enough to feed a person for a day!
+Every $1 we receive enables us to rescue 2 lbs. of food, which is about half of what most people consume in a day.

 For more information on the environmental effects of wasted food, visit the EPA’s website.

 Note: Despite having a smaller impact on the environment than landfilled food, composting has a footprint too.
 That’s why we recommend composting the food scraps you can’t consume.